Biden meets with Alexey Navalny's wife and daughter to express "heartfelt condolences"

 The White House posted photos of the meeting on social media, showing the president embracing Yulia Navalnaya, Navalny's widow.
 Yulia Navalnaya, who lives in exile from Russia, posted on Instagram earlier in the day that she was visiting her daughter, a student at Stanford University.

+Speaking to reporters in Los Angeles on Thursday afternoon, Mr. Biden said, "This morning I had the honor of meeting with Alexey Navalny's wife and daughter.
+As to state the obvious, he was a man of incredible courage.
+And it's amazing how his wife and daughter are emulating that."

+The president also said his administration would "be announcing sanctions against Putin, who is responsible for [Navalny's] death, tomorrow."

 Navalny was Russian President Vladimir Putin's most prominent domestic opponent and critic, exposing corruption among the Russian elite and advocating for democratic reforms.
 Russian authorities announced his death last week, leading to an outpouring of grief around the world.
-Mr. Biden soon blamed his death on the Kremlin and has vowed to implement harsh new sanctions to punish Russian leadership.
+Mr. Biden soon blamed his death on the Kremlin.

 In the meeting with Navalny's family, the president "affirmed that his Administration will announce major new sanctions against Russia tomorrow in response to Aleksey's death, Russia's repression and aggression, and its brutal and illegal war in Ukraine," the White House summary said.